NikitaJS/rsschool-cv/cv.md

 - JS

 ## Work experience:
-- The Rolling Scope courses
+- The Rolling Scope courses.

 ## Education:
-Higher, but not related to programming
+Higher, but not related to programming.

 ## English:
-A2-B1
+B1